JasperHsieh/NumberGame/README.md

 ### How this app works
 Basically the app is sending POST request to query data from [server](https://github.com/JasperHsieh/NumberGameServer) .<br>
-There can be devided two state.<br>
+There can be devided into two state.<br>

 ##### Pairing state
+In this state, first you will need to enter opponent's ID and submit it. <br>
-In this state, the app will register player's ID to server database.
-After registering player's ID,<br>
+Its kind of llke bluetooth pairing procedure.
+THis app will register players' ID to server database. <br>
-the app will keep checking if opponent is registered or not from server.
-Once it found oppoent is registered, <br>
+After registering player's ID, the app will keep checking if your opponent is registered or not from server. <br>
-the game will start immediately.
+Once it found oppoent is registered, the game will start immediately.

 ##### Gaming state
 In this state, this app will decide wether the player can submit number since the players should take turns <br>